-Flatiron School offers immersive on-campus and online programs in software engineering, data science, and UX/UI Design in NYC, Brooklyn, Washington DC, London, Houston, Atlanta, Austin, Seattle, Chicago, Denver, and Online.
-Flatiron School’s immersive courses aim to launch students into fulfilling careers as software engineers, data scientists, and UX/UI designers through rigorous, market-aligned curricula, and the support of seasoned instructors and personal career coaches.
-Through test-driven labs and portfolio projects, Flatiron teaches students to think and build like software engineers and data scientists.
-Flatiron School’s UX/UI Design Immersive includes a client project to give students client-facing experience and an industry-vetted portfolio.
+Flatiron School offers immersive on-campus and online programs in software engineering, data science, and cybersecurity in NYC, Brooklyn, Washington DC, Houston, Austin, Seattle, Chicago, Denver, and Online.
+Flatiron School’s immersive courses aim to launch students into fulfilling careers as software engineers, and data scientists through rigorous, market-aligned curricula, and the support of seasoned instructors and personal career coaches.
+Through test-driven labs and portfolio projects, Flatiron School teaches students to think and build like software engineers and data scientists.

-Recent Flatiron School Reviews: Rating 4.73
+Recent Flatiron School Reviews: Rating 4.69

 Recent Flatiron School News

 - April 2020 Coding Bootcamp News Roundup

 - How to Structure Your Online Job Search [Checklist]

 - Data Visualization, Mobile, Linux, Penetration Testing, Virtualization, Mobile Security, Data Analytics , Ethical Hacking, Cryptography, Android, Network Security, SIEM Administration, Python, Blockchain